Félix Córdova Dávila: Trials and tribulations

 In 1918, his wife and three children were infected with the influenza that American soldiers brought back from the battlefields in Europe.
 While his children recovered, his wife died in October of that year, and he married his second wife, Patria Martínez, in 1919, with whom he became estranged over time.

 On April 11, 1932, Córdova Dávila resigned as Resident Commissioner after having been appointed by President Herbert Hoover as an associate justice of the Supreme Court of Puerto Rico.
-He held that office until March 31, 1938 when he retired from the court to rest and prepare for his death from prostate cancer on December 3, 1938.
+He held that office until March 31, 1938, when he retired from the court to rest and prepare for his death from prostate cancer on December 3, 1938.

 Dr. Loretta Phelps de Córdova, the wife of one of Córdova Dávila's descendants, has published information concerning Córdova Dávila's service as Resident Commissioner.
 A series of Córdova Dávila's letters is being published under collaboration between Dr. Phelps de Córdova and the Official Historian of Puerto Rico, Dr. Luis González Vale.

 Death

-Dies on December 3, 1938 in San Juan, Puerto Rico at age 60.
-He was buried at the Puerto Rico Memorial Cemetery in Carolina, Puerto Rico.
+He died on December 3, 1938, in San Juan, Puerto Rico at age 60.